chuckmasterson/chuckmasterson.github.io/pages/wait-who.md

     elsewhere="true" %}

 Hi.
 My name is Chuck Masterson.
 (Well, no it isn’t really, but I use that name to blog here for reasons I’ve never fully explained.)
-I like lakes, campfires with good friends, books, and living as though industrial civilization had already collapsed.
+I like lakes, campfires with good friends, languages, books, and living as though industrial civilization had already collapsed.
 {: .force-drop }

 I grew up middle-class and suburban in Ohio, and I’ve been slowly recovering ever since.
 I’m